 Subtask Responsible Agency Transportation Planning Funds (TPF) 1 FTA Sect.
-5307 Local Total

-3.1 LWCAMPO \$ 5,000 \$0 \$0 \$ 5,000

-3.2 LWCAMPO \$ 15,000 \$0 \$0 \$ 15,000

-TOTAL \$ 20,000 \$ 0 \$0 \$ 20,000
+5307 Local Total 3.1 General Administration LWCAMPO \$ 2,500 \$0 \$0 \$ 2,500 3.2 Planning Assistance LWCAMPO \$ 7,500 \$0 \$0 \$ 7,500 3.3 Complete Streets Set-Aside LWCAMPO \$15,000 \$ 0 \$0 \$15,000 TOTAL \$ 25,000 \$ 0 \$0 \$ 25,000

-1 TPF - This includes both FHWA PL-112 and FTA Section 5303 Funds.
+1TPF - This includes both FHWA PL-112 and FTA Section 5303 Funds.
 TxDOT will apply transportation development credits sufficient to provide the match for TPF.
 As the credits reflect neither cash nor man-hours, they are not reflected in the funding tables.

-V. TASK 4.0 - METROPOLITAN TRANSPORTATION PLAN / LONG RANGE PLAN
+V. TASK 4.0 - METROPOLITAN TRANSPORTATION PLAN

 To continue study and analysis of projects and data for long-range planning elements and long-range project studies.
-Includes activities associated with publishing or updating the Metropolitan Transportation Plan, formerly called the Long Range Plan.
+Includes activities associated with publishing or updating the Metropolitan Transportation Plan (MTP), formerly called the Long-Range Plan.

-Staff expects to assist in the continual revision of the existing Metropolitan Transportation Plan (MTP) as well as the development of the updated plan to conform to state and federal requirements, particularly those of the FAST Act.
-This will include working with TTI and TxDOT to update the Travel Demand Model.
-Additionally, the CMP will be updated as needed in preparation for the next MTP update.
+MPO Staff is expected to assist in the continual revision of the existing Metropolitan Transportation Plan (MTP) as well as the development of the updated plan to conform to state and federal requirements, particularly those of the FAST Act.
+This will include working with Texas Transportation Institute (TTI) and the Texas Department of Transportation (TxDOT) to update the Travel Demand Model.
+Additionally, the Congestion Management Process (CMP) will be updated as needed in preparation for the next MTP update.

-Staff assisted in the continuous revision of the 2020-2045 Laredo Metropolitan Transportation Plan which was adopted on January 21, 2020.
+MPO Staff assisted in the continuous revision of the 2020-2045 Laredo Metropolitan Transportation Plan which was adopted on January 21, 2020.
+Also, Staff developed a Request for Qualifications (RFQ) that included a project task list and schedule related to the upcoming 2025-2050 MTP update.
+Staff evaluated which tasks would be performed internally and which would be carried out by consultants.